Finding the best cheap wireless headphones (under $70) is hard with all the available headphone options. And it takes time.

 The best cheap earbuds for Apple users.

-These are the best cheap wireless earbuds from Beats with well-balanced sound.
+These are the best cheap wireless earbuds from Beats with playful color options and well-balanced sound.

 - Affordable Beats